LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 1. Press on **Send to Backend** in the frontend
 1. You should now see a successful request in the **Network** tab:
    ![result in dev-tools](./resources/graphics/result_in_dev_tools.png)
-1. Clicking on it should open the result in another tab
+1. Clicking on request should open the result in another tab

 ## 3. Test the Backend via Terminal

-The backend can also be accessed directly using python or curl.
+The backend can also be accessed directly using Python or curl.
-The sections below use stored a compile_request with the same semantic as the model in the [frontend section](##-1.-Test-the-Backend-via-the-Frontend) had.
+The sections below use stored a compile_request with the same semantic as the model in the [frontend section](#1-test-the-backend-via-the-frontend) had.

 > [!NOTE]
 > All command in this section assume that you are in the [./resources/scripts/](./resources/scripts/) directory.